Tom Nichols (footballer): Gillingham

 On 28 December 2022, it was announced that Nichols had signed for League Two's bottom club Gillingham for an undisclosed fee, officially joining the club on 1 January 2023.
 The fee was rumoured to be around £60,000.
 He made his debut against Hartlepool United on 14 January and scored Gillingham's first goal and assisted the second in a 2–0 victory.
 He scored in both of his following two appearances for the Gills, and also picked up a further assist, leading to his nomination for the League Two Player of the Month award for January, but again lost out, this time to Conor McAleny.
 He scored a further three goals in the club's remaining 20 league matches, as Gillingham finished 17th and 12 points clear of the relegation places.
 During the 2023–24 season, Nichols scored thrice across 32 appearances in all competitions for Gillingham prior to leaving the club.

 Mansfield Town

 Nichols joined Mansfield Town on an 18-month contract for an undisclosed fee on 1 February 2024.
-After making his debut as an 81st-minute substitute against Notts County on 3 February, and scored on his full debut in a 4–0 win over Forest Green Rovers on 10 February.
+After making his debut as an 81st-minute substitute against Notts County on 3 February, he scored on his full debut in a 4–0 win over Forest Green Rovers on 10 February.
 He made 16 further appearances across the 2023–24 season, scoring twice, as Mansfield were promoted to League One following a 3rd-place league finish.